skoona/SknServices/README.md

 be a Database driven model that represented the same goal.
 It is my expectation that they both meet my objective, and could both be used successfully in any application base.

-Of the two strategies the database model is my preference, as it would be easier to maintain and create a UI to support it.
+Of the two strategies the database model is my preference, as it would be easier to create a UI to support it and to maintain as new projects are added.
 The demonstration of the final algorithmic result is the 'ContentProfile Demo' page.
 It lists all the systems users, and when one is selected it displays both the XML AccessProfile, and the matching DB ContentProfile.

+The algorithm and point being made was: Create a two-factor authorization per user, that precisely identifies the business entities a user is assigned, and precisely identifies the types of content that user is authorized to interact with.

 After having proven my point, I've decided to share the body of this work and complete it by implementing my ToDo list, and a formal
-Domain Driven Design(DDD) focused on the business of Audio Engineering (Mixer).
+Domain Driven Design(DDD) focused on the business of an Audio Engineering (Mixer).
 Where collecting and delivering audio project files to clients and partners, like mastering engineers, with absolutely tight security is essential.

 Again, I've not started the DDD yet, nor finished all the UI.
 This I will complete over the next few months.
 However, the basic security and authorization features are fully completed and I think quite usable as a secure starter application.

+Note: The initial context of the application was to provide protection of important business documents like commission statements, and capturing operational attributes like, which states is a branch licensed to quote new business.
+I will transition to the new and more formal DDD in the coming weeks.

 James,